 Get the most recent version from the Maxima-Windows subsection, which will be a single file with a self-contained installer program.

-In Linux distributions based on RPM packages, enter the Maxima-Linux
+In Linux distributions based on RPM packages as an alternative

-subsection and follow the link to the most recent version.
+subsection and to follow the link to the most recent version.
 The

 page will contain several RPM packages named as: